japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FlatMapGroupsWithState.md

 `FlatMapGroupsWithState` is a unary logical operator that is <<creating-instance, created>> to represent the following operators in a logical query plan of a streaming query:

-* <<spark-sql-streaming-KeyValueGroupedDataset.adoc#mapGroupsWithState, KeyValueGroupedDataset.mapGroupsWithState>>
+* <<spark-sql-streaming-KeyValueGroupedDataset.md#mapGroupsWithState, KeyValueGroupedDataset.mapGroupsWithState>>

-* <<spark-sql-streaming-KeyValueGroupedDataset.adoc#flatMapGroupsWithState, KeyValueGroupedDataset.flatMapGroupsWithState>>
+* <<spark-sql-streaming-KeyValueGroupedDataset.md#flatMapGroupsWithState, KeyValueGroupedDataset.flatMapGroupsWithState>>

 [NOTE]
 ====